VirtoCommerce/vc-module-customer-export-import/docs/Index.md

 1. The user opens root of Customer management module > click import
 2. Upload file >
-3. The system shows progress in the Upload CSV blade
+3. The system shows Uploaded CSV file
 4. The user opens uploaded file to preview > Click Import
 5. The system shows a popup with the text: "NN organizations will be imported"
-6. The system creates a new organization1 and places it in the root.
+6. The system creates a new organization and places it in the root.

 > It is important to know that organizations can be imported into root only